 Altomare said his department investigated threatening online comments that Ramos allegedly made against the paper in 2013.

-But in a conference call between a detective and the paper’s legal team that year, the Capital Gazette decided not to pursue charges because of fears it would exacerbate the situation, Altomare said.
+That same year, in a call between a detective and the paper’s legal team, the Capital Gazette decided not to pursue charges over fears it would exacerbate the situation, Altomare said.

-In a 2013 police report, an Anne Arundel officer wrote that during that call, “I indicated that I did not believe Mr. Ramos was a threat” to the Capital’s employees.
+An Anne Arundel officer wrote that during that call, he indicated that he did not believe Ramos was a threat to the paper’s employees.

-The threatening tweets included “mention of blood in the water, journalist hell, hit man (and) open season,” the officer wrote.
+The threatening tweets and rants included “mention of blood in the water, journalist hell, hit man (and) open season,” the officer wrote.

 The officer describes the comments as “fringe” and “ranting,” the report said.

 Tom Marquardt, the Capital Gazette’s former editor and publisher, told CNN on Friday he was disappointed charges were not filed.